 On the diagnosis of one member of my class with Fetal Alcohol Spectrum Disorder (FASD) I was given an advisory document (Blackburn et al 2010) for teachers.
 This document led to a further personal exploration of FASD and maths instruction.
 Re-occurring suggestions of slower pace, visual aids, concrete resources, activity based learning and quiet working space were already a part of our maths classroom.
-However, one suggested tool which was not common place in my classroom was the vertical number line (Blackburn, Kable et al 2007).
+However, one suggested tool which was not common place in my classroom was the vertical number line (Blackburn Kable et a common feature in FASD.
+Many other pupils I was working with have diagnoses that encompass visual and spatial processing difficulties as well as difficulties in working memory so I thought this could possibly be a tool to assist others as well.
+The use of number lines and tracks are commonly seen in British primary classrooms (Bottle 2005).
+A useful tool in order to assist pupils to 'visualise' our number system (Cockburn 1999) but not always an line (Blackburn, Kable et al 2007).